WeersmaLabIBD/Microbiome/Diet_Microbiome.md

  3.Merge Phenotypic and Microbial Abundance Files
  -------------

- *Maaslin input files require:
+ **Maaslin input files require:**
+ - tsv format
- - saving as tsv in a folder which will be the working directory during the Maaslin runs
+ - saved in a folder which will be the working directory during the Maaslin runs
  - column names: ID's first, than phenotypes, followed by microbial abundances.
-   In this case: col 1-4 (ID, age, gender, read depth), col 5-180 (foods), col 180-467 (taxa)*
+   In this case: col 1-4 (ID, age, gender, read depth), col 5-180 (foods), col 180-467 (taxa)

 *1. CD-Food-Tax:*
 ```